 Macy’s Herald Square • 151 West 34th St

-This was our first time doing visiting New York around Thanksgiving, but it definitely won’t be the last.
-There’s no place in the world quite like the Big Apple, and the holiday season is arguably the best time to visit.
-We hope to find more places to add to our route in coming years to make this the ultimate NYC Christmas walking tour! –Bret Love; photos by Bret Love, Mary Gabbett & Allie Love
+This was our first time doing visiting New York City around Thanksgiving, but it definitely won’t be the last.
+There’s no place in the world quite like the Big Apple, and the holiday season is the best time to visit.
+We hope to find more places to add to our route in coming years to make this the ultimate do-it-yourself Christmas in NYC walking tour! –Bret Love; photos by Bret Love, Mary Gabbett & Allie Love, Youtube video by Sean Trowbridge

 The co-founder of Green Global Travel and Green Travel Media, Bret Love is a journalist with over 21 years of experience.
 He’s been published in over 100 publications, including American Way, the Atlanta Journal-Constitution, National Geographic, Rolling Stone and Yahoo Travel.
 In recent years he has emerged as an in-demand public speaker and teacher, covering topics from branding and content marketing to responsible travel and how DMOs can work with travel bloggers.
 He’s also a prominent travel industry marketing strategist, managing content, social media and influencer marketing for companies such as Discover Corps and International Expeditions.